d-morrison/IntroStatActivities/_book/10-regression.md

 \begin{center}\includegraphics[width=0.7\linewidth]{10-regression_files/figure-latex/unnamed-chunk-2-1} \end{center}

-5. Are the conditions met
+5. Are the conditions met to approximate the T-distribution?

 \vspace{1in}

-### Ask a reseach question
+### Ask a research question

 6. Write out the null hypothesis in words.